TheNewNormal/coreos-osx/README.md

 * [iTerm 2](http://www.iterm2.com/#/section/downloads) must be installed on the OS X for the App to be able to work.

 ####Download:
-* Download `CoreOS OSX GUI  latest.dmg` from the [Releases Page](https://github.com/rimusz/coreos-osx-gui/releases), open it and drag the App e.g. to your Desktop.
+* Download `CoreOS OSX  latest.dmg` from the [Releases Page](https://github.com/rimusz/coreos-osx-gui/releases), open it and drag the App e.g. to your Desktop.

 ###Install:

-Start the `CoreOS OSX GUI ` and from menu `Setup` choose `Initial setup of CoreOS OSX GUI ` and the install will do the following:
+Start the `CoreOS OSX` and from menu `Setup` choose `Initial setup of CoreOS OSX` and the install will do the following: